Buying Guides · Last updated 2 June 2026

 The Bottom Line

-Joint property ownership in Gibraltar is straightforward as a process.
+Joint property ownership in Gibraltar is a clear process.
 The risks are mostly around lack of documentation when circumstances change.
 If contributions are equal and the co-buyers are in a long-term committed relationship, a simple joint tenancy with a jointly held mortgage covers most situations.
 If there is any inequality in contribution or complexity in the relationship, tenants in common with a Declaration of Trust is the correct structure.
 Get both documents right before completion, not after.

 Frequently Asked Questions